ibalosh/parking-lot/README.md

 4. **Barcode as Identifier** - Tickets identified by barcode instead of database ID for better UX at physical machines.

+5. **Separate ID and Barcode Fields** - The tickets table uses both an auto-incrementing `id` (primary key) and a `barcode` field (unique indexed string).
+While the barcode could technically serve as the primary key, keeping a separate integer ID provides several benefits:
+   - **Performance**: Integer primary keys are more efficient for joins and foreign key relationships (e.g., payments linking to tickets)
+   - **Flexibility**: If barcode format needs to change (e.g., from numeric to alphanumeric), it won't affect foreign key relationships
+   - **Convention**: Follows Rails and ActiveRecord conventions, making the codebase more maintainable

+   The barcode serves as a natural key for API consumers and physical interactions, while the ID serves as a technical key for internal database relationships.

-5. **Payment Expiration** - 15-minute window ensures customers don't pay and then park for hours before leaving.
+6. **Payment Expiration** - 15-minute window ensures customers don't pay and then park for hours before leaving.

 ## Design Notes & Assumptions